-Third-party keyboards have been available for iPhones ever since iOS 8, but which ones are the best?
+Third-party keyboards have been available for iPhone ever since iOS 8, but which ones are worth checking out?
 There have been many options over the years, and if you want keyboard features like swipe-typing and themes, you're going to have to put Apple's stock QuickType keyboard on the backburner and try out these top hits.

 For the list below, the keyboards highlighted are primarily keyboards for typing out letters, words, sentences, and so on.
 While there are other keyboards with specific purposes such as finding GIFs (ex.
 GIF Keyboard, Disney Gif), having fun with emoji (ex.
 Big Emoji Keyboard), and other areas, we did not review those for this list.

 Google's third-party keyboard for iOS, Gboard (a version of it is also available with the Google app), is by far the best one you can get your hands on right now.
 It has glide-typing, which is way faster than tapping keys one by one, as well as a spacebar trackpad.
 There's also one-handed capabilities, curse word-friendly, an emoji search option, dark mode, Google search built right in, quick access to GIFs and YouTube videos, and even a Morse code function.

 - More Info: 19 Tips to Help You Master Gboard for iPhone

 If you're not a Google fan, you may like some of the other options below, but Google is constantly updating Gboard with new and exciting features, so it's our favorite.

 SwiftKey Keyboard learns from your writing style in order to provide autocorrections and word predictions that are tailored specifically to you.
 Along with its swipe gesture feature, impressive predictive text, toolbar menu, and cloud backup support, typing will be quicker than it's ever been before.
 There's also GIF and emoji support, themes, and a way to change the size and layout.